 Should you require a taxi service from New Delhi, we will be happy to arrange it for you with a reputable taxi service.

 Mention pantnagar as the airport.
 There is an alliance air flight at 3.15 from delhi to pantnagar, which is an hour and a half drive.

 The nearest railhead is Ramnagar (13km).
 A daily Delhi-Ramnagar rail, the 15035 Sampark Kranti Express departs at 1600 hrs from Old Delhi railway station, reaching Ramnagar at 2040 hrs.
 Earlier in the day, the 25036 Link Express departs Ramnagar at 0950 hrs, arriving in Delhi at 1520 hrs.
 The nightly 15013 Ranikhet Express leaves Delhi for Ramnagar from the Old Delhi station at 2230 hrs, arriving in Ramnagar at 0455 hrs the following morning.
-The 25014 Corbett Park Link, a daily link back to Delhi departs at 2200 hrs, arriving at 0355 hrs at the Old Delhi station.
+The 25014 Jim Corbett National Park Link, a daily link back to Delhi departs at 2200 hrs, arriving at 0355 hrs at the Old Delhi station.

 We will be happy to receive you at the train station upon your arrival.

 In order to enjoy your stay here, it is important that you pack and plan accordingly.
 There are three distinct seasons: Cold (November to February), Hot (March to June) and Rainy (July to September), and each demands different clothing.